 They said no?

+They said no!
 I find Snapchat really interesting.
 I find the whole digital sex exchange extremely inspiring.
 I really, really like it.
 It doesn't freak me out at all.
 I don't know what that says about me.

 And then also, when people tell me that they get turned on by my art, I love it.
 It's my favorite thing to hear.
 Even though it's a creepy thing to tell someone.
 But it's very common that somebody's like, “Your art totally gave me a boner, and I don't know why.”
 That just makes me so happy.